elephantscale/HI-labs/hadoop-admin/managers/cloudera-cm/README.txt

 (For CDH5, change cm4 above to cm5 :)
 wget http://archive.cloudera.com/cm5/installer/latest/cloudera-manager-installer.bin

+(For CDH5, set swappiness to 0 on every node, like this: sudo bash -c "echo 'vm.swappiness = 0' >> /etc/sysctl.conf"
+- because CDH5 checks it).

 == STEP 3)
 Follow the prompts of CDH installer on the screen.
 Once the installer is done, it will ask you to login to browser based install.